 - Why does your product solve these problems better than competing alternatives?
 It could be superior technology, in-depth insights, sustainable practices, anything that sets you apart.

 When you look at the answers, you will start to see themes emerge.
 Use these themes as the basis of your positioning.
 It could be a few words, a sentence or a paragraph, the format itself is not important.
-What's important is: can your entire company rally behind this position?
+What’s important is: can your entire company rally behind this positioning?
 Can you use this positioning as the glue to bind your product, pricing, distribution and marketing communications together?